SirLants/language_is_fun_repo/README.md

 You did it.
 If any of this didn't work HMU homie.

+Initial Setup:
+To label yourself properly, type: git config --global user.name "Your name here" git config --global user.email "your_email@example.com" We also need to get you an SSH key assocation so you don't have to type in your git login info every time.
+First, check if you already have an SSH key.
+Type: ls -al ~/.ssh
+If nothing pops up:
+ssh-keygen -t rsa -C "your_associated_git_email@example.com" press enter through the rest, DONT change the directory for where the SSH goes. add a passcode if you want.

+If you see id_rsa.pub:
+skip to CONTINUE

+CONTINUE
+Go to the .ssh directory, open id_rsa.pub in notepad, and copy the file.
+Go to your github profile, go to SSH keys, and add a new SSH key. paste in the contents of the id_rsa.pub file.
+If this all worked, you should be able to type in ssh -T git@github.com and see a "Hi Username!" response.

 Second:
 You can now see our repository just like any normal directory, this particular directory is just tracked by Git.
 Go back to your bash.